 - Store the bottle in a dry, moderate temperature environment.
 A place where it won’t freeze or become excessively hot.
 Freezing of the oil will make the natural fats separate from the oil.
 Excessive heat can cook the oil to the point where it cures in the bottle.

 Hints & Tips

-- Do not use the “Green” thinners now being sold.
+- Do not use the “green” thinners now being sold.
 They contain water and will not mix with the oil.

 - Remember by adding petroleum mineral spirits or other thinners, the oil may become toxic with these substances mixed into it, although the finish produced is not toxic because the thinners evaporate.

 - The number of coats of oil to be applied will be determined by the intended use of the piece.
 One to two coats is enough for decorative work, paneling and molding.
-For surfaces that receive moderate to heavy use need a minimum of three on up to six coats for maximum protection.
+For surfaces that receive moderate to heavy use or handling need a minimum of three and on up to six coats for maximum protection.